 Investors are turning to luxury real estate rather than other asset classes at the moment, especially in dynamic cities like Lisbon.
 Although the property market in the Portuguese capital is classified as a “small market”, it offers exceptional returns.
 Places like Vilamoura, Lagos, and Faro in the Algarve also have exceptional investment potential.

 In Portugal, there are no restrictions on international ownership.
 Many investors in luxury real estate in Lisbon hail from Britain, France, and Germany.
 Compared to other European capitals, real estate prices offer good value and transition fees are generally low.
 The most in-demand neighborhoods are in the historic central area, which has a limited housing supply.

 If you have found your dream property in Portugal, seek help from a specialized property investment firm such as Goldcrest.
 As an independent local’s buyers agent, Goldcrest helps international families acquire sound property investments in their desired locations in Portugal.

-Contact the team to access exclusive information on the property market in Portugal and find out just how much you can save you on your international investment.
+Contact the team to access exclusive information on the property market in Portugal and find out just how much you can save on your international investment.

 Frequently asked questions about celebrities who bought homes in Portugal

-What celebrities bought homes in Portugal?
+What famous people live in Portugal?

 The following celebrities bought homes in Portugal: Madonna, John Malkovich, Michael Fassbender, Scarlet Johansson, Sven-Goran Eriksson, Bonnie Tyler, Christian Louboutin, plus more.